Wind and rain warnings upgraded as Storm Betty sweeps across island of Ireland

 The first weather warning has come into effect for seven counties, with ‘heavy rain with thundery downpours’ expected.

+The NDFEM said in a statement: “Storm Betty is forecast to bring high winds, particularly across the Southern areas.
+Rainfall levels of 40mm could be experienced across the country with the potential for over 60mm in some areas.

+“This is a dynamic storm system, intensified by the jet stream leading to some uncertainty as to the potential track and intensity of Storm Betty.”

-A Status Orange rain warning has come into effect for seven counties, as Storm Betty is forecast to bring heavy rain and strong winds as it sweeps across the island.
+A Status Orange rain warning has come into effect for seven counties due to the storm which is forecast to bring heavy rain and strong winds as it sweeps across the island.

-Irish forecaster Met Eireann has upgraded its Status Orange rain warning for seven counties, which has now come into effect for Carlow, Kilkenny, Wexford, Wicklow, Cork, Tipperary and Waterford.
+Irish forecaster Met Eireann had upgraded its Status Orange rain warning for seven counties, which has now come into effect for Carlow, Kilkenny, Wexford, Wicklow, Cork, Tipperary and Waterford.

 The alert is in place until 11pm on Friday.